weige347/AD-classifier/exp1/README.md

 ## 3. Data

- In the data folder, we provide the 97 think features we used on the training as well as the test dataset.20 cases in train and 13 cases in test.
+ In the data folder, we provide the 97  features we used on the training as well as the test dataset.20 cases in train and 13 cases in test.